kalidao/kali-docs/docs/README.md

 # Kali

 Kali is an application to launch DAO smart contracts and form companies.
-It allows founders and communities to build on-chain governance and enforce their commitments with code.
-It is end-to-end, so users don't need to know anything about contracts, deployment, or run their own servers or nodes to manage proposals and voting.
-The contracts are inspired by the [Compound](https://github.com/compound-finance/compound-protocol/tree/master/contracts/Governance) and [Moloch](https://molochdao.gitbook.io/handbook/introduction/wtf-is-moloch) frameworks, prioritizing lean, reasonably optimized code.
-The application further allows users to draft and wrap their contract deployments with legal agreements, such as LLC structures for investment clubs and companies.
+It allows founders, funds and communities to tokenize membership, build on-chain governance, and truly enforce their commitments with code.
+It is end-to-end, so users don't need to know anything about coding, contracts, deployment, or run their own servers or nodes to manage proposals and voting.
+The Kali codebase is inspired by the [Compound](https://github.com/compound-finance/compound-protocol/tree/master/contracts/Governance) and [Moloch](https://molochdao.gitbook.io/handbook/introduction/wtf-is-moloch) frameworks, prioritizing lean, reasonably optimized contracts.
+The application fills in legal gaps, as well, by allowing users to draft and wrap their DAOs and token launches with battle-tested legal agreements, such as LLC structures for investment clubs and companies.

 ## Features